Mofilm | Video Contest News mofilm : Video Contest News

 How the “The Tease” came to be is kind of an interesting story.
 Dannon ran a very special, private assignment on Poptent and asked members to create video “pitches” for a Oikos Greek Yogurt commercial that could feature John Stamos.
 24 filmmakers shot their commercials using stand-ins for Stamos.
 The folks at Dannon picked their favorite and the chosen director got to re-shoot his idea.
 You can read the full story here.

 Based on the quality of the ads we saw tonight, I think we’ll be seeing A LOT of “Crowdsourced” commercials during next year’s Superbowl.
 I watched the game in a crowded bar and all of the video contest entries went over pretty well.
 To my surprise, the Dannon yogurt ad made a lot of people laugh out loud.
 Chevy’s “Happy Grad” got a mild but positive reaction.
 “Sling baby” got some chuckles from one group of older women.
 One of them screamed with laughter but the men in the bar didn’t really react to that spot.
 The champ of the night though had to be “Man’s Best Friend.”
 People went bonkers for that one and most of my friends seemed to think it was the best commercial of the game.
 But like I said, all these ads did pretty well so all the winning filmmakers deserve a hearty “congratulations.”
-There’s still time for you to help make this year’s crop of Super Bowl video contest entries look good so head here to vote for them in USA Today’s Facebook ad meter poll.
+There’s still time for you to help make this year’s crop of Super Bowl video contest entries look good so to vote for them in USA Today’s Facebook ad meter poll.

 Mofilm announces the winner of Chevy’s “Route 66″ Super Bowl commercial contest!